DYRECT Computed Tomography: DYnamic Reconstruction of Events on a Continuous Timescale

-Unlike motion-compensating CT reconstruction techniques, the propagation velocity is not modelled a priori, e.g. as a linear translation, but may exhibit faster accelerations or discontinuities.
-In this single step model, we consider the evolution inside each of the $N_l$ voxels with index $l$ to be fully determined by three parameters: the voxel's initial attenuation $\mu_{0,l}$, its final attenuation $\mu_{1,l}$ and its transition time $t_l^*$.
+In this single step model, we consider the evolution within the voxel with index $j$ to be fully determined by three parameters: the voxel's initial attenuation $\mu_{A,j}$, its final attenuation $\mu_{B,j}$ and its transition time $t_j^*$.

 The Heaviside function $\mathcal{H}$ models a discrete step from the initial phase to the final phase.
-Increasing $t_l^*$ leads to a longer temporal support on the attenuation $\mu_{0,l}$.
-Conversely, decreasing $t_l^*$ means that the final phase $\mu_{1,l}$ initiates earlier. \\
+Increasing $t_j^*$ leads to a longer temporal support on the attenuation $\mu_{A,j}$.
+Conversely, decreasing $t_j^*$ means that the final phase $\mu_{B,j}$ initiates earlier. \\

-Our proposed approach is to estimate all voxels' event parameters in an iterative way to obtain a data-consistent representation of the sample's evolution.
-In each iteration of the reconstruction (looping over all projections), the three parameters per voxel are updated to minimise the differences between the measured pixel values $P_i$ for X-rays through the sample acquired at time $t_i$ and the projections $\hat{P}_i$ that are simulated, based upon the latest estimate of the dynamic sample.
-The projection values are given by the optical depth $P = -\ln{(\sfrac{I}{I_{0}})}$ for the attenuation of X-rays, corresponding to Lambert-Beer's attenuation law.
-The cost function measures the reconstruction quality in the projection domain:

-This relates to the update schedule known from SIRT~\cite{beister2012iterative}, where the attenuation coefficients of the sample are updated iteratively by cycles of 1) per-pixel forward projection, 2) calculation of pixelwise correction terms and 3) backprojection per voxel of those correction terms.
+Our proposed approach is to estimate the event parameters in an iterative way to obtain a data-consistent representation of the sample's evolution.
+The method relates to the static case update schedule SIRT (Simultaneous Iterative Reconstruction Technique), where the attenuation coefficients of the $N_V$ voxels in the sample are updated iteratively by cycles of 1) forward projection, 2) calculation of correction terms and 3) backprojection of those correction terms.